Comparing coliving spaces in Lisbon

 |---|---|---|---|---|---|

-| samesame co-living | €2,100 | SOCIAL | ✅ | – | 4.8 (37) |
+| samesame co-living | €2,100 | Social | ✅ | – | 4.8 (37) |

-| Co.Lisbon | €961 | SOCIAL | ✅ | – | 4.7 (27) |
+| Co.Lisbon | €961 | Social | ✅ | – | 4.7 (27) |

-| Yon Avenidas Novas | €1,440 | APARTMENTS | ❌ | – | 4.5 (2) |
+| Yon Avenidas Novas | €1,440 | Shared Flat | – | – | 4.5 (2) |

-| Nido Santa Apolónia | €1,100 | STUDENT | ✅ | FULL_TIME_MANAGER | 4.1 (141) |
+| Nido Santa Apolónia | €1,100 | Apartments | ✅ | Full-time community manager | 4.1 (141) |

-| Nido Ajuda | €816 | STUDENT | ❌ | FULL_TIME_MANAGER | 4.1 (54) |
+| Nido Ajuda | €816 | Apartments | – | Full-time community manager | 4.1 (54) |

-| Colive Marques Pombal | €806 | APARTMENTS | ❌ | FULL_TIME_MANAGER | 3.7 (3) |
+| Colive Marques Pombal | €806 | Social | ❌ | Full-time community manager | 3.7 (3) |

-A list of all Colivings in Lisbon
+All Colivings in Lisbon

 -